google-research/electra/README.md

 *  `--model-name`: a name of the pre-trained model: the pre-trained weights should exist in `data-dir/models/model-name`.
 * `--hparams`: a JSON dict containing model hyperparameters, data paths, etc. (e.g., `--hparams '{"task_names": ["rte"], "model_size": "base", "learning_rate": 1e-4, ...}'`).
 See `configure_pretraining.py` for the supported hyperparameters.
 Instead of a dict, this can also be a path to a `.json` file containing the hyperparameters.
 You must specify the `"task_names"` and `"model_size"` (see examples below).

-By default eval metrics will be saved in `data-dir/model-name/results` and model weights will be saved in `data-dir/model-name/finetuning_models`.
+Eval metrics will be saved in `data-dir/model-name/results` and model weights will be saved in `data-dir/model-name/finetuning_models` by default.
+Evaluation is done on the dev set by default.
 To customize the training, add `--hparams '{"hparam1": value1, "hparam2": value2, ...}'` to the run command.
 Some particularly useful options:

 * `"debug": true` fine-tunes a tiny ELECTRA model for a few steps.
 * `"task_names": ["task_name"]`: specifies the tasks to train on.
 A list because the codebase nominally supports multi-task learning, (although be warned this has not been thoroughly tested).